sunhanintech/installer-ng/README.md

 Usage
 =====

+### Choosing a Server ###

+We strongly suggest that you use a fresh install of your OS of choice to install Scalr.
+A cloud instance is a great choice.

 ### Download ###

 Log in to the server you'd like to install Scalr on, and run the following